NeuroTechX/ntx_slack_archive/general.md

  >pat yes, kind of. we don't have a cifar/minst dataset, but there is many small dataset available.
 This project is about wrapping them around the same format so we can have a more robust benchmark and get a better picture of what's works and in which context

+5/2/2017 9:31 AM

+ **rohit** :

+ ><http://sapienlabs.co/building-global-collaborations/> Anyone here involved in this project?
+Would like to have a quick chat?